 (I’ve focused on beaches which are easily accessible, however, there are many beaches along the way which are mostly accessible if you are staying at a particular campsite or other accommodation.
 There is, of course, the rule of public right of way, but not everyone wishes to have people passing through their land and, unfortunately, not all visitors in the last couple of years have taken care of the local environment and this has a knock-on effect.
 It can be a controversial topic and I’m not giving any opinion on it, but it’s always polite to ask if in doubt.)

-Buy yourself a book from these West Scotland holiday reading picks (paperback and kindle)
+Buy yourself a book from these West Scotland holiday reading picks (paperback, Kindle and Audible)